Anthony Knockaert: International career

 After representing France under-20, Knockaert was called up by France under-21 for the first time and made his France under-21 debut, scoring in a 2–1 win over Chile under-20 on 10 September 2012.
 He went on to make two more France under-21 appearances against Norway under-21 on 12 October 2012 and 16 October 2012.

 Personal life

 He holds dual French-Belgian citizenship.
 In 2015, Knockaert was given a personal leave from Leicester City after his father, Patrick, became ill.
 The following year, when his father died on 3 November 2016, he sat out of the match against Bristol City.
 It was not the first time he suffered a tragedy: he lost his elder brother, Steve, in 2011 and after scoring in a 3–0 win against Nottingham Forest, Knockaert dedicated his goal to his late brother.
-Knockaert has 2 children, a boy Ilyan (aged 10) and a daughter Arla, (aged 5).
+Knockaert has two children, a son and a daughter.

 In September 2018 he revealed his struggles with mental health issues.